erikvaliquette/bsca-mobile-flutter/docs/orgattribution.md

-# Organization Attribution for SDG Targets, Actions & Activities
+# Organization Attribution for SDG Actions & Activities

 ## Overview

-This document outlines the strategy for attributing SDG targets, actions, and activities to organizations based on user subscription tiers in the BSCA mobile Flutter app.
-It covers both the attribution logic and organizational management capabilities.
+This document outlines the strategy for attributing SDG actions and their associated activities to organizations based on user subscription tiers in the BSCA mobile Flutter app. **Attribution occurs at the ACTION LEVEL ONLY** - when an action is attributed to an organization, all associated activities automatically cascade to the same organization attribution.

+## Attribution Scope Decision

+**SIMPLIFIED ATTRIBUTION MODEL**:
+- ✅ **Actions**: Primary attribution point with organization selection
+- ✅ **Activities**: Automatically inherit parent action's attribution (cascading)
+- ❌ **SDG Targets**: No attribution - targets remain personal for goal-setting

+This approach ensures:
+- **Consistency**: All activities under an action have the same attribution
+- **Simplicity**: Single attribution decision per action
+- **Clarity**: Clear organizational ownership of complete action workflows

 ## Subscription Tier Requirements